Master of Management Studies (M.M.S.) Program

 If a student takes a course in another school at Yale, the SOM registrar will ask the instructor to submit the grade according to the SOM grade scale.

-*F grades in core courses require remediation.
-The failed core course is not reflected on the official transcript until remediated.
+*F grades in required courses require remediation.
+The failed required course is not reflected on the official transcript until remediated.
 Elective courses with F grades are not reflected on the official transcript.
 Students must replace failed electives with other electives to meet total credit requirements for graduation.

 Remediation of Failing Grades in Required Courses

 A student who fails a required course must remediate the failing grade through an alternate activity as specified by the instructor and the dean of students.
-In no case will a grade higher than Pass be recorded when a failed core course is remediated.
-A student is required to remediate failing grades in all core courses to graduate from the program.
+In no case will a grade higher than Pass be recorded when a failed required course is remediated.
+A student must remediate failing grades in all required courses to graduate from the program.

 Admissions